-From strategy to concept to execution, chances are I’ve done it.
-Or something remarkably similar to it over the past couple of decades.
-I’m a creative director, brand communications strategist, concept generator and copywriter.
+From strategy to concept to execution, chances are I’ve done it—or something remarkably similar to it over the past couple of decades.

-I've worked with enormous international conglomerates, and tiny upstarts.
+I’m a creative leader, communications strategist, concept generator and copywriter who's worked with enormous international conglomerates and tiny upstarts.
 On multi-million dollar activations with lots of moving parts, and micro-budgeted one-offs.
 Hundred-page websites, or 25 characters or less (with spaces).

-I come with the standard writer’s toolkit of ink-smudged hands and a full complement of manuals of style.
-But I’m also armed with a Master’s in Marketing Communications, so strategy only scares me if it’s the wrong one.
+I come with the standard writer’s toolkit of ink-smudged hands and a full complement of manuals of style, along with a working knowledge of Adobe Creative Suite and a bunch of other apps.
+I’m also armed with a Master’s in Marketing Communications, so strategy only scares me if it’s the wrong one.

-With words disappearing and pretty pictures telling more of the story, concepts and content need to be that much more compelling and even more targeted than just a couple of years ago.
+Words are disappearing and pretty pictures are telling more and more of the story, so the idea needs to be that much more compelling and relevant than just a couple of years ago.
 So here’s my mission statement:

 Craft your marketing to serve a strategic end and deliver